geohai/covid-lstm/index.md

 Please note that the forecast date must be a Sunday in accordance with the COVID-19 ForecastHub submission guidelines.

+### Acknowledgement

+Research supporting these models was supported by **research development funding from the Institute of Behavioral Science**, and by the Eunice Kennedy Shriver National Institute of Child Health & Human Development of the National Institutes of Health through the University of Colorado Population Center (CUPC) under Award Number P2CHD066613.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ### Support or Contact